drowe67/freebeacon/README.md

 If you are using Raspberry Pi you can use one of the GPIOs for PTT control of your transmitter using the "--rpigpio" option.
 You need to use the BCM GPIO number so "--rpigpio 11" uses pin 23 of the GPIO connector.

+Note FreeDV 700C doesn't have a text channel, so we just record the received file without triggering a Tx response.

 A whole lot of code was lifted from freedv-dev for this program.

 ## Credits